marios-petrov/ImageConvolutionProject/README.md

 To run the program, use `./image_convolution`.

+If you receive a directory not found error when running, change the I/O paths with absolute file paths:

+const char* input_dir = "ImageConvolutionProject\\Input";
+const char* output_dir = "ImageConvolutionProject\\Output";

 ## File Structure

 - **image_io.h**: This header file defines the Pixel and Image structures, as well as the functions for reading and writing BMP images and freeing up memory used by images.